danielabar/meblog/src/markdown/css-refactoring-with-an-ai-safety-net.md

 What I needed was automation — something that could navigate every meaningful app state and capture a screenshot of each, reproducibly, after every phase, and compare to a baseline.
 I'd initially looked into using the Chrome DevTools MCP server for this, but landed on [Playwright](https://playwright.dev/docs/api/class-playwright) as a better fit — its Node.js API is more token-efficient for agentic use than the DevTools protocol directly.

 That could handle capture.
 But a folder of PNGs doesn't tell you anything by itself.
 I needed something to *compare* them.
-Then it clicked: the same AI assistant that was making the CSS changes could also read the screenshots.
+The answer was already in the workflow: the same AI assistant making the CSS changes could also read screenshots.

 ## Capturing every state